 Become a Volunteer Special Advocate at CASA

 The road to becoming a Court Appointed Special Advocate begins with an interview conducted by CASA staff.
-Before the volunteer starts class, he/she completes an application, provides four names for reference checks, and gets fingerprinted for a criminal background check.
+Before the volunteer starts class, he/she completes an application, provides three names for reference checks, and gets fingerprinted for a criminal background check.

 Advocate training includes classes on: